Introducing Kat Soni -

 While I had no inclination towards pursuing more academia (I was a bit jaded by the educational system by that point), I began studying independently and traveling intensively throughout my 20s.
 I had the opportunity to travel to Italy, Mexico, the Dominican Republic, Vietnam, Fiji, Canada, Puerto Rico, Costa Rica and New Zealand, and I lived in Australia for over 3 years.
 I also lived in six different states throughout the U.S. in all different climates and ecosystems.

-I experienced a Kundalini awakening in 2012 and have had some profoundly beautiful experiences so far in my life…with eye-opening experiences in the realms of clairaudience and ancestral healing, ET encounters and the daily revelations of Earth’s wisdom.
-At this point, it seems to me that the degree of which we can be aware of the energies and teachings of Nature is the determining factor in our journeys of healing and self-realization.
+At this point, it seems to me that the degree of which we can be aware of the energies and ways of Nature is the determining factor in our journeys of healing and self-realization.

-Experimentation, discipline and play are central pillars in my work and life.
+Creativity, cultivation, studying and experimentation are central pillars in my work and life.
 From facilitating ecstatic dance in three countries, to recording a one-of-a-kind EP featuring renditions of Hungarian folk songs with a very modern twist, to publishing a not-just-for-children children’s book titled Millie the Mycelium, I feel blessed to be in close relationship with my inner child and soul!
 One of my favorite authors of all time, Tom Robbins, has a fantastic quote that I love…

 Heard that, Tom!
 Here’s another quote that I deeply resonate with…